Slluxx/Spotify-Mobile-Enhancer/README.md

 - Enable desktop mode (3 dots menu in the top right)
 - Tap the screen and listen to your music!

-### Tip
+### Tips

-If you set a homescreen shortcut, you do not need to enable desktop mode.
+- If you set a homescreen shortcut, you do not need to enable desktop mode.
 It is like using an app.
+- If playback stops after a minute, your battery settings are putting firefox to sleep. `adb shell cmd deviceidle whitelist +org.mozilla.firefox` fixes that until the next restart.